Confession (Leo Tolstoy): Content

 Tolstoy next states that the most intellectually honest response to the situation would be suicide.
 In the face of the inevitability of death and assuming that God does not exist, why wait?
 Why pretend that this vale of tears means anything when one can just cut to the chase?
-For himself, however, Tolstoy writes that he is “too cowardly” to follow through on this most “logically consistent” response.
+For himself, however, Tolstoy writes that he is "too cowardly" to follow through on this most "logically consistent" response.

-Finally, Tolstoy says that the fourth option, the one he is taking, is the one of just holding on; living “despite the absurdity of it,” because he is not willing “or able” to do anything else.
-So it seems “utterly hopeless” - at least “without God”.
+Finally, Tolstoy says that the fourth option, the one he is taking, is the one of just holding on; living "despite the absurdity of it", because he is not willing "or able" to do anything else.
+So it seems "utterly hopeless"—at least "without God".

 So Tolstoy turns to the question of God's existence: After despairing of his attempts to find answers in classic philosophical arguments for the existence of God (e.g. the Cosmological Argument, which reasons that God must exist based on the need to ascribe an original cause to the universe), Tolstoy turns to a more mystical, intuitive affirmation of God's presence.
-He states that as soon as he said "God is Life," life was once again suffused with meaning.
-This faith could be interpreted as a Kierkegaardian leap, but Tolstoy actually seems to be describing a more Eastern approach to what God is.
-The identification of God with life suggests a more monistic (or panentheistic) metaphysic characteristic of Eastern religions, and this is why rational arguments ultimately fall short of establishing God's existence.
+He states that as soon as he said "God is Life", life was once again suffused with meaning.
 Tolstoy's original title for this work indicates as much, and his own personal "conversion" is suggested by an epilogue that describes a dream he had some time after completing the body of the text, confirming that he had undergone a radical personal and spiritual transformation.

 History

 The book was originally titled An Introduction to a Criticism of Dogmatic Theology, as the first part of a four-part work that also included A Criticism of Dogmatic Theology, The Four Gospels Harmonized and Translated (the basis for The Gospel in Brief), and What I Believe (also published in English as My Religion and My Faith).

-The first attempt at its publication took place in 1882 (Russkaya Mysl, No 5), but Tolstoy's work was removed virtually from the whole edition of the journal by Eastern Orthodox Church censorship.
-The text was later published in Geneva (1884), in Russia as late as 1906 (Vsemirnyj Vestnik, No 1).
+The first attempt at its publication took place in 1882 (Russkaya Mysl, No 5), but Tolstoy's work was removed virtually from the whole edition of the journal (i.e. periodical magazine) by Eastern Orthodox Church censorship.
+The text was later published in Geneva (1884), and in Russia as late as 1906 (Vsemirnyj Vestnik, No 1).

+The book is discussed at length and quoted from in William James' The Varieties of Religious Experience and also in Maurice O'Connor Drury's The Danger of Words.
+It has also been commented by Jonathan Birch and discussed in length in Agnes Callard's Open Socrates: The Case for a Philosophical Life.